turboharano/pdsnd_github/README.md

 10/31/2019

 ### Project Title
-Explor Bike-charing data syste
+Explore Bike-sharing data system

 ### Description
-Bike-sharing system alow users to rent bicicles on a very short-tem basis for a price.
-This allow people to borow a bike from point A and retur to at point B, throgh they can alo return it to the same location if they'd like to just go for a ride.
-Eac bike can srve several users per day.
+Bike-sharing system allow users to rent bicycles on a very short-term basis for a price.
+This allow people to borrow a bike from point A and return to at point B, through they can also return it to the same location if they'd like to just go for a ride.
+Each bike can serve several users per day.

-This project comares the system usage between three large cities: Chicago, New Yirk City and Washington DC.
+This project compares the system usage between three large cities: Chicago, New York City and Washington DC.

 ### Files used
 bikeshare.py
-chifago.csv
+chicago.csv
 new_york_city.csv
-washinton.csv
+washington.csv

 ### Credits
-Cosultant source:
+Consultant source:
 https://classroom.udacity.com/
 https://docs.python.org/3/library/stdtypes.html
 https://stackoverflow.com/